GeorgeFkd/disc_js_bot/README.md

 # A Discord Bot

-This project was made in Nodejs using the [discord.js](https://discord.js.org/#/docs/discord.js/main/general/welcome) library as a fun project for a server i was part of to experiment with the technologies involved.
+This project was made in Nodejs using the [discord.js](https://discord.js.org/#/docs/discord.js/main/general/welcome) library as a fun project for a server i was part of to experiment with the technologies involved.(Third Party APIs:Jooble,Steam,Reddit etc., discord.js library,nodemailer,axios,cron jobs)

 For long this project was hosted on Heroku(PaaS) using the files-> Procfile and Procfile.TXT and has retired due to the server remaining inactive.

-To make a discord bot somebody could begin with [this article](https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/), and then dive deeper into the discord.js library mentioned above.
+To make a discord bot somebody could begin with [this article](https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/), and then dive deeper into the discord.js library mentioned above(also many YT tutorials exist).

-## Documentation
+## Code Documentation

 In index.js is the basic initialisation of the project and responding to events sent by Discord, through the discord.js library.